Share

 Employee with W-4

-Many people have already paid their income tax in full through their paycheck deductions but others might still need to pay the government additional money.
-Sometimes, your tax return may show you’ve already paid too much tax, and the government will then pay you a refund.
+Many people have already paid their income tax in full through their paycheck deductions.
+Others might still need to pay the government more money.
+If you paid more than you owe in tax, you may get money back.
+This is called a refund

 Self-employed with W-9